gujralsanyam22/data-science-portfolio/README.md

 - ### Machine Learning

--#[Netflix movie prediction](https://github.com/gujralsanyam22/data-science-portfolio/blob/master/Netflix_Movie Prediction/Movie_recommendation.ipynb): A model to predict the o help customers find those movies, they developed world-class movie recommendation system: CinematchSM.
+- [Netflix movie prediction](https://github.com/gujralsanyam22/data-science-portfolio/blob/master/Netflix_Movie Prediction/Movie_recommendation.ipynb): A model to predict the o help customers find those movies, they developed world-class movie recommendation system: CinematchSM.
 Its job is to predict whether someone will enjoy a movie based on how much they liked or disliked other movies.
 Netflix use those predictions to make personal movie recommendations based on each customer’s unique tastes.

 - [BOOK RECOMENDATION SYSTEM](https://github.com/gujralsanyam22/data-science-portfolio/blob/master/book_recomendation/book_recommendation.ipynb):